Fasarix/RISE/README.md

    API_URL = "ENTER MODEL LINK"
    headers = "ENTER BEARER AUTH"
    ```
+4. Inside `praw_reddit.py` set the `subreddit_name` you want to monitor.
+5. Inside `praw_reddit_custom.py` set the `subreddit_name` you want to monitor and add your custom `relevant_words` list.
-4. The setup is now complete.
+6. The setup is now complete.
 To launch the application, execute the following command:
     ```sh
     docker-compose up --build
     ```
-5. The pipeline will now listen for new posts in the selected subreddit.
+7. The pipeline will now listen for new posts in the selected subreddit.
 You can access the data visualization at `localhost:5601` in your browser.

 ## Additional Info
 ### Notes
-  - Monitored subreddit can be changed by modifying the `subreddit_name` variable inside the `praw_reddit.py` file.
-  - You can customize the keywords required in the title for a post to be fetched by modifying the `relevant_words` variable within the   `praw_reddit_custom.py` file.
   - To make this project fully operational, it will be necessary to modify the comment fetching logic and tailor it to your specific requirements.
+  - It is advisable to use a custom machine learning model for post recognition, trained and tailored to your specific needs.

 ### Hugging Face Models
 [![Sentiment Analysis](https://img.shields.io/badge/Hugging_Face%20%28Sentiment_Analysis%29-cardiffnlp/twitter--roberta--base--sentiment--latest-%234F88FF?style=for-the-badge&logo=huggingface&logoColor=white)](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest)